 - an appreciation of the diversity and richness of their cultures.

 We consciously facilitate opportunities in these four areas in the following ways:

 SPIRITUAL DEVELOPMENT: This refers to children’s beliefs, religious or otherwise, which inform their perspective on life and their interest in, and respect for, different people’s feelings and values.
 This is developed by:

 Giving pupils the opportunity to explore values and beliefs, including religious beliefs and the way in which they impact on people’s lives.
-This is done, for example, through Assemblies, PDL planning, Rights Respects and Responsibilities and History.
+This is done, for example, through Assemblies, PSHE planning, Rights and Respects, and History.

-Developing a climate, or ethos, within which all pupils can grow and flourish, respect others and be respected; for example, Herne Harmony; School Council; Celebration Assemblies and Herne Guardians.
+Developing a climate, or ethos, within which all pupils can grow and flourish, respect others and be respected; for example, Herne Harmony; School Council; Celebration Assemblies and Junior Duke of Edinburgh Award.

-Offering pupils the opportunity to appreciate the beauty and wonder of the natural environment; for example, visits to our local National Park, Herne’s outside classroom, Class gardens/allotments, Nature Detectives club, and Woodland wonders club.
+Offering pupils the opportunity to appreciate the beauty and wonder of the natural environment; for example, visits to our local National Park, Herne’s outside classroom, Class gardens/allotments, Roundhouse, Narnia Garden, Japanese Garden, Beech, Woodland and Forest School.

-Accommodating difference and respecting the integrity of individuals; for example, Rights Respecting School, School Council, Herne’s Guardians, Awe and Wonder board, Playtime buddies, Explicit PDL lessons, Assemblies on Diversity and Anti-bullying week.
+Accommodating difference and respecting the integrity of individuals; for example, Rights Respecting School, School Council, Herne’s Guardians, Awe and Wonder board, Playtime buddies, Explicit PSHE lessons, Assemblies on Diversity and Anti-bullying week.

 Promoting teaching styles that: